Get the highlights in your inbox every week.

 Processing of data starts at its source.
 Once initial processing is completed, only the data that needs further analysis or requires other services needs to be sent.
 This reduces networking requirements and the potential for bottlenecks at any centralized services.
 Furthermore, with other nearby edge locations, or the potential of caching data on the device, you can mask outages and improve your system’s resiliency.
 This reduces the need to scale your centralized services since they are handling less traffic.
 The results can also reduce costs, architecture complexity, and management.

 Where will edge computing go from here?
-Over the next few years, we will see an explosion in this technology as more and more end-user devices use it to improve performance, functionality, and battery life.
+We're already seeing a prolferation of this technology as more and more end-user devices use it to improve performance, functionality, and battery life.
 Where once edge devices were limited to smartphones, tablets, laptops, PCs, and game consoles, we are now seeing it employed in virtual reality headsets, autonomous vehicles, drones, wearable tech, augmented reality devices, and more.

 The prevalence of IoT devices is skyrocketing, and this expansion seems set to continue for some time as industries such as healthcare, mining, logistics, and smart homes are just starting to incorporate IoT technologies into their business models.

-Regarding the technology behind edge computing, we will see a decoupling of many existing cloud technologies from their centralized roots.
-Services such as AWS Lambda may be overhauled to run functions at the edge location nearest to the request’s origination point rather than being region-locked.
-We have already seen the first signs of this with AWS Lambda@Edge.
+Regarding the technology behind edge computing, we're seeing a decoupling of many existing cloud technologies from their centralized roots.
+Services are being overhauled to run functions at the edge location nearest to the request’s point of origin rather than being region-locked.

-We will also see the maturing of emerging edge technologies such as blockchain and fog computing.
+We're also seeing the maturing of emerging edge technologies such as blockchain and fog computing.
 There is a lot of excitement about blockchain’s potential, as its decentralized system and complex algorithms have applications far beyond Bitcoin.
 Potential uses include both logistics and voting, where it could help with security and fraud prevention.

 Edge computing could potentially eclipse cloud computing in terms of scale and market cap.
 But it will not likely replace cloud, or even reduce its market cap.
 Rather, as edge matures, cloud computing will grow along with it, but at a slower pace, thereby providing many back-end and support functions for edge computing and business operations.